 Programs: Frequently Asked Questions

-This joint program shares courses, faculty and resources across two universities.
-Students are primarily registered at one university but cross registered at the other, so that students have access to libraries, services and other resources at both.
 The classes are scheduled at either university and composed of both Ryerson and York ComCult students.
 Research supervisors can come from ComCult faculty at either university.
 The degrees granted to students in the program are joint Ryerson University/York University degrees.

 The MA takes two years to complete.
 The PhD generally takes four years.
 In some circumstances students may require more time to complete their program requirements.
 In these circumstances, students must still meet all requirements within the maximum allowable time to completion:

 - Master’s program (full-time): three years

 Students admitted to graduate programs are required to maintain continuous enrolment, including payment of applicable fees, in every fall, winter, and spring/summer term of their program until all requirements of their program have been met, unless they have been granted a leave of absence or have withdrawn from the program.

 Yes, but there are certain challenges that applicants need to be prepared for:

 - maintaining motivation for 3-5 years to complete it; and